bkRahul/CRUD-products-application/README.md

 updateRecord.php – used for updating a record.
 It uses an HTML form which will be filled out with data based on the given “id” parameter.

 deleteRecord.php – used for deleting a record.
 It accepts an “id” parameter and deletes the record with it.
-Once it execute the delete query, it will redirect the user to the index.php page.
+Once it executes the delete query, user will be redirected to the index.php page.